 This article answers many of the common snow guard questions we’re often asked.
 Please don’t ever hesitate to let us know if you need assistance.
 We are always happy to help – that’s what we’re here for!

 1. How many snow guards do I need for my project?

+This is one of the most common snow guard questions.
 How many snow guards you’ll need for your project depends on several project-specific factors.
 These factors include roof type, slope, rafter length, building orientation and snow load.
 We’re happy to work up a layout and pricing for you, or you can also sign up to start using our Online Project Calculator.

 By using the calculator, you’ll get immediate layout and pricing information.
 Our calculator employs the most up-to-date snow load information and allows you to compare products and view estimates at any time that’s convenient for you.
 2:00 AM?
 No worries, just log in and get to work!